sgmk/BlinkeStikkas2000/README.md

 We have shifted the workshop to a mostly online hybrid format!!

 This allows even more of you to join and participate in the collaborative design process of make your own “X-Mas Sticky Circuits”.
-Join us in the lab of our virtual 2d-World or directly join the jitsi-room if you have troubles with the map, or want to join from your phone.
+Join us in the lab of our [virtual 2d-World](https://play.wa-test.rc3.cccv.de/_/global/digitalegesellschaft.github.io/workadventure-map-bitwaescherei/main.json) or directly join the [jitsi-room](https://jitsi-test.rc3.cccv.de/aetzCam) if you have troubles with the map, or want to join from your phone.

 ![Online Participation](https://github.com/sgmk/BlinkeStikkas2000/raw/main/aetzen_as_a_service.jpg)

+## Circuit Examples

+### Lick'o'meter

+### Vive-la-Resistance

+### BlinkeShit

 ## Other Examples